 Where is the Loan Sold?

-- Do you sell direct to Fannie and Freddie?
+- Do you sell directly to Fannie and Freddie?
 And, what does this mean for me the borrower?
 What that means to a borrower is there are no investor underwriting overlays.
 That makes it easier for a borrower to get qualified for a mortgage loan.
-For example, when a borrower is self-employed, Freddie Mac will allow using only 1 year tax returns to qualify.
+For example, when a borrower is self-employed, Freddie Mac will allow using only 1-year tax returns to qualify.
 Although borrowers must prove 2 years self-employment, they may use one year instead of two years with Fannie Mae.
 Many banks and lenders only sell to Fannie Mae.
-I think it is most important to know you are working with an loan officer who is very competent.
-And, that they are backed by a lender that sells direct allowing more flexibility than banks with overlays or Brokers.
+I think it is most important to know you are working with a loan officer who is very competent.
+And, that they are backed by a lender that sells directly, allowing more flexibility than banks with overlays or Brokers.

 - Are you acting as a Correspondent or Broker?
 The difference between the two is Correspondent Lender finds counsels and qualifies borrowers, processes, underwrites, closes and funds the loan with their own money.
 Or, a Broker only finds the borrower.
 A Broker does not provide final loan approval or disburse money for funding.
 The Correspondent Lender has more control as everyone involved is an employee of the company vs sending the file to an investor who we do not have a consistent relationship with or possibly have the most recent underwriting requirements.